To install from Visual Studio, select Tools > Extensions and Updates.

 You can extend Episerver through add-ons available for a wide selection of areas, as examples: analytics, search optimization, and marketing automation.
 Most add-ons are installed as NuGet packages, but other options exist.
 See Episerver add-ons and Installing add-ons.

 Note: If you want to install CMO on a new project with the latest version of CMS, start by installing an Episerver 7.5 site with CMO 7.5 using Deployment Center, then gradually upgrade to the latest CMS and CMO versions by installing and upgrading NuGet packages in Visual Studio.
-When upgrading from CMS 7.5 to CMS 8, follow the instructions in Upgrading CMO with CMS 8 to move the CMO resources from the old location used previously to a new location under the /modules/_protected folder.
+When upgrading from CMS 7.5 to CMS 8, follow the instructions in Upgrading CMO with CMS 8 to move the CMO resources from the old location to a new location under the /modules/_protected folder.